ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 ## Changes between ietf-00 and ietf-01

+- Improve langugage and readability based on feedback from Stephen Kent.
 - STH Pollination Proof Fetching defined and indicated as optional.
 - 3-Method Ecosystem section added.
 - Cases with Logs ceasing operation handled.